mattcwilkins/3StrikesGame/src/app-infrastructure/readme.md

 # Infrastructure

+Uses default AWS credential chain.

-Given AWS credentials, inspect the account's resources and deploy or repair any missing elements.
+Inspects the contextual account's resources and deploys/corrects necessary components.

+The overall system is:

+- React UI app in Cloudfront/S3
+- API Gateway proxied to Lambda
+- Data ingested and mapped from external APIs or created by the application are stored in DynamoDB